 A Network Operations Center, or NOC, is a centralized place where network operations employees supervise, monitor, and administer the network, servers, databases, firewalls, devices, and related external services throughout the year.
 This infrastructure environment could be on-premises or hosted by a cloud provider.

 As a result of technological advancements, network traffic flows have altered, and application support has become more challenging.
 Due to this, network operations need to be more proactive and implement comprehensive visibility tools for their environments.
 Global market intelligence solutions provider International Data Corporation (IDC) has the same view.
 It says that proactive network operations are the need of the hour.
 Network teams should transition from tactical activities, in which they only deploy, fix, and maintain operations, to strategic tasks that enable innovation and automation.

 Take a look at this graphic (Source: Gartner) that shows how eager many IT service providers are to transition from providing services to providing value.
 The only way to do that is by automation.
-This explains the importance of NOC automation.
+This explains the importance of NOC automation ( NOC Tools ).

 These days, NOC teams are prioritizing modernization in the following areas: